 Physical disabilities can affect how someone lives and moves in the world.
 They can make working more difficult or even impossible.
 No two people experience a disability in the same way, either.
-Let’s look at what “disabled” means and some of the most common physical disabilities.
+Let’s look at what qualifies as a disability and examine some of the most common physical disabilities.

 What Is a Physical Disability?

 Physical disabilities limit a person’s movement, stamina, or overall functioning.
 A disability can be temporary, long-term, or permanent.
 Someone can become disabled because of injury, illness, or genetic disorders.

 According to the Centers for Disease Control and Prevention (CDC), one in four Americans has a disability that affects major daily activities.
 One in seven U.S. adults has a movement-related disability — the most common type.
 Disabilities also become more common as we age.

 Here are three of the most common physical disabilities we see.

 1. Arthritis and Other Musculoskeletal Disorders